Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Background

 \subsection{Autoencoders as Automated Feature Extractors}

-Classical ML models such as Principal Component Analysis (PCA) and deep learning models like Convolutional Neural Networks (CNNs) have been used as feature extractors, but each have their limitations.
-PCA cannot handle non-linearity, while CNNs do not effectively capture temporal dependencies.
-Recently, autoencoders (AEs) have gained popularity as feature extractors due to their ability to learn complex, non-linear representations.
+Feature extractors play an important role in machine learning, as the quality of extracted features directly affects model performance.
+Early approaches relied on handcrafted features, which often introduced bias and limited generalisation.
+Classical models, such as Principal Component Analysis (PCA) \citep{pca_linear}, automated this process to some extent, but they captured only linear dependencies in data.
+Convolutional layers in supervised networks, such as CNNs, are capable of modelling more complex, non-linear patterns; however, they typically require large labelled datasets.
+Non-linear autoencoders bridge these approaches by extending PCA to non-linear representations and, when needed, incorporating convolutional layers.
+Importantly, they can be trained in an unsupervised manner, enabling the learning of compact and expressive feature representations from raw IMU and audio signals without reliance on extensive annotation.

-Autoencoders (\citet{AE}) are a class of neural network models used for unsupervised learning and dimensionality reduction tasks.
-The fundamental principle behind autoencoders is to learn a compressed representation, or encoding, of input data, typically with lower dimensionality than the original input.
-This encoding is then decoded back to reconstruct the input data as accurately as possible.
+Autoencoders \citep{hinton2006ae} are a class of neural network models used for unsupervised learning and dimensionality-reduction tasks.
+The fundamental principle behind autoencoders is to learn a compressed representation, or encoding, of the input data, typically with lower dimensionality than the original input.
+This encoding is then decoded to reconstruct the input data as accurately as possible.

 Autoencoders consist of two main components: an encoder and a decoder.
-The encoder takes the input data and maps it to a latent space representation, capturing essential features and patterns in the data.
-The decoder then reconstructs the original input from the encoded representation as shown in Figure \ref{FIG:ae}.
-During training, autoencoders learn to minimize the reconstruction error, effectively learning a compact and informative representation of the input data, called as \textit{latent representation} (\citet{AE}).
+The encoder maps the input data to a latent-space representation, capturing essential features and patterns.
+The decoder then reconstructs the original input from this encoded representation, as shown in Figure \ref{FIG:ae}, where the green blocks represent the encoder and decoder, and the yellow block denotes the latent space (Z).
+During training, autoencoders learn to minimise the reconstruction error, thereby producing a compact and informative latent representation \citep{hinton2006ae}.